 Join our virtual groups and share your silver linings

-We are excited to announce the Parents in Toto virtual group schedule.
-Beginning Saturday, March 14, Parents in Toto closed to all in-person visits, support groups and guests.
-We are excited to have FREE virtual groups now available!
-You can sign up HERE to get emailed invitations.
+We are excited to announce and continue to expand the Parents in Toto FREE virtual group schedule.
+Beginning Saturday, March 14, Parents in Toto temporarily halted in-person visits, support groups and guests.
+You can sign up HERE to get emailed invitations to our regular support groups and HERE for our special summer groups including cooking at home, creative writing and relaxation skills.

 We know how important social connection is.
 We also know how important it is to mindfully and practically protect the health of our group attendees and center drop-in visits.
-As we follow the CDC guidelines and stay at home to contain the spread of COVID-19, the novel corona virus, we can still be together.
+As we follow the CDC guidelines and help minimize the spread of COVID-19, the novel corona virus, we can still be together.
 Our groups provide connection, interaction and support while we all process the changing social situation.
+Parents in Toto strives to continue to meet the needs of the community.
+Attendees do not have to have attended groups in the past.

 Share your Silver Lining with us